-Movies about foster children often come with a certain stigma of being sappy and manipulative.
+Movies about foster children often come with a certain stigma.
+That stigma being sappy and manipulative.
 But behind the dull and unattractive title, Short Term 12 shows genuine heart, which makes us care about these characters.

-Brie Larson and John Gallagher Jr. play Grace and Mason, the young couple who are very charismatic and believable as a real couple who really loves each other.
+Brie Larson and John Gallagher Jr. play Grace and Mason, the young couple who are very charismatic and believable as a real couple who do love each other.
 But as we soon learn, it is not just the kids who need help getting past their demons.
-Almost every one of the characters carries around scars, both physically and emotionally.
+Almost everyone one of the characters carries around scars both physically and emotionally.
 Some go deeper than others and take more than time to heal.

 Grace is the one who manages all of the kids and treats them as if they were her own.
-Inside the facility she is the one people turn to for answers, but outside of those walls we learn that Grace is struggling to keep her life together.
-She is emotionally distant from Mason, partly due to the surprise realization of an unwanted pregnancy.
-Grace really does love children, but believes that she is not ready to raise a child of her own.
-As a result, she has serious doubts about keeping the baby.
+Inside the facility she is the one people turn to for answers.
+But outside of those walls we learn that Grace is struggling to keep her life together.
+She is emotionally distant from Mason partly due to the surprise realization of an unwanted pregnancy.
+Grace really does love children, but believes that she is not ready to raise a child of her own, it wouldn’t be fair to the child which is why she has serious doubts about keeping the baby.

 For a movie that involves many dark themes, this is not a depressing movie.
-There are lots of lighthearted and humorous moments throughout, many of which involve new staff member Nate, played by Rami Malek, who awkwardly tries to fit in with the community.
-None of the characters are overly serious about anything because if they were than they wouldn’t be able to develop relationships with each other and the movie would become much less enjoyable.
+There are lots of light-hearted and humorous moments throughout.
+Many of which involve the new staff member Nate, played by Rami Malek, who awkwardly tries to fit in with the community.
+All of the characters aren’t overly serious about everything because if they were than they wouldn’t be able to develop relationships with each other and the movie would become much less enjoyable.